NIR Spectroscopy

 Fast and Flexible NIR Materials Analysis for the Field and Factory

-Compact, Robust Near Infrared Spectrophotometers
+Compact, Robust Near Infrared Spectrometers

 Based on the proprietary VIAVI Linear Variable Filter (LVF) technology, originally developed for NASA interplanetary spacecraft, each MicroNIR instrument is fit-to-purpose, whether the near infrared spectroscopy application is handheld use in the sugar cane field, law enforcement, or process use monitoring in a pharmaceutical manufacturing plant.